mota-techlink/dh_pipeline/readme.md

   pip install torch==2.1.2 torchvision==0.16.2 torchaudio==2.1.2 --index-url https://download.pytorch.org/whl/cu121
   # ...
   ```
-  > You can check CUDA version in nvidia-smi, if the version higher than 11.8, just use the # for CUDA 11.8 or above, keep the torch version on 2.1.2, otherwise would be conflict with MuseTalk!!!
+  > You can check your CUDA version using `nvidia-smi`.
+If your CUDA version is 11.8 or higher, use the installation command for CUDA 11.8 or above, and always keep the torch version at 2.1.2 to avoid conflicts with MuseTalk.

-  **Check Numpy, should not be great than 2.0, if so downgrade**
+  **Check Numpy, should not be greater than 2.0, if so downgrade**
   ```
   # check Numpy version
   pip show numpy